★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 sec_filing

-Our railroad infrastructure makes us capital intensive with net properties of approximately $36 billion.
+Our railroad infrastructure makes us capital intensive with net properties of approximately $36 billion on a historical cost basis.

 Illustrates the scale of sunk capital that deters entry and supports cost spreading.